gianmarioiamoni/ai-knowledge-hub/docs/USER_MANUAL.md

 ## Overview
 AI Knowledge Hub is a multi-tenant RAG platform to centralize company knowledge, search it with AI, and produce SOPs.
 Upload documents, ingest them into a vector DB, chat with contextual answers, and generate operational procedures.
 Designed for security (Supabase Auth + RLS) and scale (pgvector + LangChain + OpenAI).

+**What is a SOP?**
+A Standard Operating Procedure is a structured, repeatable set of steps to perform a task safely and consistently (e.g., onboarding steps, incident runbooks, compliance checklists).

 ## Who benefits (by company size)
 - Startup: fast onboarding, centralize scattered docs, create SOPs without heavy tooling.
 - Small business: single place for manuals/policies, quick answers to “how do we…” questions, exportable SOPs.